-We encourage parents/guardians and staff to review the safety information in the tabs below so that students are aware of the expectations prior to returning to school.
-This will help ensure a smooth transition back to the classrooms.
 Please click on the tabs below for more information about COVID-19 activity, daily student health screenings, masks, school cleaning and sanitizing, and more.

 COVID-19 Health Screening/Info

 Each day that a student attends classes at their school, families or caregivers must conduct a COVID-19 screening.
 The screening must occur before school, including before the student rides the bus or engages in any school activity.
-The district will send frequent reminders through its app and messaging platforms.

 To complete the daily health screening, the parent, guardian or care giver must ask these questions each day the child will attend in-person classes: